TaPhuocHai/cm_automation_tool/README.md

 > pip install -r requirements.txt

 ## How to Use
+1. There are 2 folders: suppression_list and unsuppression_list.
+Place the data in csv or excel format (xlsx, xls).

-First, we need to provide credentials.
+2. Then, we need to provide credentials of the Campaign Monitor account.
 Kindly open the file .env_example, copy and paste in to a new file ".env" at the same root directory.
-Then please change the information accordingly.
+Then please change the information accordingly depending on your intention (suppressing or unsuppressing e-mail addresses).

-You also need to have 2 folder: input and output.

-In the input folder, place the data in csv or excel format (xlsx, xls).
-Then open the file mailjet_automation.py, change the constant NEW_DATA to the name of the new data file.

-Open our VPN connection and run
+3. Run the command  if you want to suppressing email addresses
+> python cm_automation_tool_suppresing.py
+Or if you want to unsuppressing email addressed
-> python mailjet_automation.py
+> python cm_automation_tool_unsuppresing.py